jameshughes7/noggin-challenge/README.md

 **Notes**

-* After running the one of the Cypress `run` scripts, the results will be generated in the `TestReport` directory in a file called `cypress-tests-report.html`
+* After running one of the Cypress `run` scripts, the results will be generated in the `TestReport` directory in a file called `cypress-tests-report.html`

 [Back to contents](#contents)